|

 Provide ground cover.
 Plants like nasturtiums that spread across the ground serve as a living mulch that will help suppress weeds and keep moisture from evaporating in the mid-day sun.

-Attract beneficial predatory insects: Marigolds attract helpful insects like parasitic wasps and hoverflies, and ladybugs.
+Attract beneficial predatory insects: Marigolds attract helpful insects like parasitic wasps hoverflies, and ladybugs.
 Ladybugs, in particular, will feast on aphids infestations.

 Repel harmful insects: Marigolds’ strong aroma works as pest control for common garden pests such as squash bugs and tomato hornworms.
 The flowers are also a favorite food of slugs, spider mites, and Japanese beetles, making them an excellent trap crop in the garden.